json-schema-org/referencing/draft-handrews-jri.md

 ### Document set transformations

 A common family of use cases involves reading one or more JRI-using documents and transforming them in a way that makes them usable by a wider range of tooling.
+Note that circular references can cause problems for these use cases, as discussed in {{infinite}}.

 #### Reference removal